Arwa al-Sulayhi: Religious policy

 The fact that Arwa had been chosen as hujjah necessitated theological explanations for why the infallible imam would choose a woman for this position.
 One source is the Ghāyat al-Mawālīd by al-Sultan al-Khattab, a high-ranking da'i who played an important political and military role in the last years of Arwa's rule.
-Al-Khattab presented an original argument - albeit one grounded in existing Isma'ili theological principles - to justify Arwa in this role.
+Al-Khattab presented an original argument – albeit one grounded in existing Isma'ili theological principles – to justify Arwa in this role.
 According to him, a person's actual sex is not determined by the bodily "envelope" they physically have.
 Rather, their sex can only be discerned through their actions.
 It was possible, then, for there to be people who occupied the higher, or "male", level despite having the physical form of a woman; such as Fatimah or Khadijah.
 Therefore, he wrote that it was unfair to consider those with a female body envelope as spiritually inferior.
 A dhakar is spiritually perfect and has reached the highest levels of spiritual knowledge, while an unthā is on a lower level and can still progress with help of a dhakar.
-Once reaching the highest level of religious knowledge, he would immediately become a dhakar even if having the bodily envelope of a women.
+Once reaching the highest level of religious knowledge, he would immediately become a dhakar even if having the bodily envelope of a woman.
 Arwa, he argued, had done just that since al-Mustansir's appointment of her as hujjah was because she had reached such a level of wisdom, so there was no contradiction between her sex and her rank.
 Al-Khattab said that a person must be judged on their knowledge and not based on physical appearance.
 Al-Khattab was basically claiming that Arwa was male in essence.